vesavlad/datatools-ui/docs/user/managing-projects-feeds.md

 ## Creating Projects

 Projects are created from the main Project listing page.
-Click the `Create Project` button to create a new Project; a row for the new Project will appear in the table.
+Click the `New Project` button to create a new Project; a row for the new Project will appear in the table.
 Type a name and click the check button (or hit Enter/Return) to finish creating the Project.

 ![create-project](https://datatools-builds.s3.amazonaws.com/docs/intro/create-project.png)

 ## Managing Projects

-Clicking on a project in the main project listing will take you to the detailed project profile page.
+Clicking on a project in the main project listing will take you to the detailed project profile page:

-The **Settings** tab can be expanded to reveal optional properties that can be specified for the project.
-These include the location of the project's geographic coverage area (specified either as a single coordinate or a rectangular region) and the default time zone.
-These values, when provided, are used to populate the corresponding feed-level properties when creating new feeds within this project.

 ![create-project](https://datatools-builds.s3.amazonaws.com/docs/intro/project-settings.png)
 ## Creating a Feed Source